Program Overview

 To begin the application process, all entities must request that their project(s) be added to the Priority List contained in the Intended Use Plan.
 Early notification by the applicant is essential to get on the priority list and a project remains on the list until it has been completed regardless of the funding source(s) used to finance the project.
 This annual process begins in the Spring to identify projects which may need SRF funding for their project in the upcoming year.

 The WPCSRF Survey Form or the DWSRF Survey Form is required to be placed on the Project Priority List.
+If your project is to address an emerging contaminant related to drinking water, use the DWSRF EC Survey Form.
+If your project is to address replacement of lead service lines use the DWSRF LSL Survey Form.
 Please COMPLETE and submit to DEQ Engineering Bureau with supporting information.

 Once ready to begin the project, applicants must submit the Uniform Application Form For Montana Public Facility Projects to request SRF loan funding.
 These applications are accepted year round.
 After the application is evaluated and approved, funds can be committed to a project.
 The SRF loan program cooperates with the other funding programs to ensure project funding is available when it is needed.